akomic/ses-smtpd-proxy/README.md

 ```

 If not using the Vault integration noted above, it is expected that your
-environment is configured in some way that is supported by the AWS SDK.
+environment is configured in some way that is supported by the AWS SDK v2.

+## SMTP Library

+This proxy uses the [go-smtp](https://github.com/emersion/go-smtp) library
+for robust SMTP command parsing and RFC compliance, including proper handling
+of email addresses with `<>` brackets and other SMTP protocol features.

 ## Security Warning
 This server speaks plain unauthenticated SMTP (no TLS) so it's not suitable for